-I was moved at the Periscope Summit in NY by several members of a panel sharing from the stage their stories about how trolls had ruined their live streaming events.
+I was moved at the Periscope Summit in NY by several members of a panel sharing from the stage their stories about how trolls had bullied and shamed them and tried to ruin their live streaming events.
 Stories about how trolls caused a great deal of anguish and hurt feelings to the broadcasters and members of the audience were hard to hear.

 Some of the methods we discuss have resulted in trolls being blocked, fined, and sent to jail.
 Massive value will be shared including approaches you’ve probably never considered, together with links, templates and more.

-I have a zero tolerance for trolls and you should too.
-Working together, I truly believe we can empower each other, and our awesome audiences, to substantially reduce and even eliminate them from our live streaming events.
+I have a zero tolerance for trolls and online bullies and believe you should too.
+I truly believe we can empower each other, and our awesome audiences, to substantially reduce and even eliminate them from all of our online events and I hope some of these approaches and resources will help.

 Internet trolls come in all shapes and sizes.
-For purposes of this Periscope, I will be referring to two types of trolls: (1) recreational trolls and (2) criminal trolls.
+For purposes of most of the social media platforms, I will be referring to two types of trolls: (1) recreational trolls and (2) criminal trolls.

 Recreational trolls are usually bored and want attention.
 Some are nasty individuals using online anonymity to disrupt other people’s live streams.
 They show up, do their thing, and eventually leave.